 This beetroot leaves recipe features tender beet leaves and stems sautéed without oil in garlic and soy sauce.
 Great as a side dish or part of a buddha bowl.

 - Great as a side or part of a buddha bowl

-Soy sauce* is not made equally, some have more salt than others, be sure to factor this in when cooking.
+Soy sauce (affiliate link) is not made equally, some have more salt than others, be sure to factor this in when cooking.
 If you are gluten-free, check the label.
 Soy sauce can be swapped with tamari sauce (affiliate link).

 Fresh garlic can be either sliced or crushed.

-Chilli only a tiny amount is needed.
-You can use your preferred chilli, either dry or fresh, I used dried birds eye chilli.
+Chili only a tiny amount is needed.
+You can use your preferred chili, either dry or fresh, I used dried birds eye chili.

-Step 3 - Add beetroot leaves, soy sauce, chilli and rapid stir, adding 1 tablespoon of water at a time until all leaves have wilted.
-Serve warm.
+Add beetroot leaves, soy sauce, chili and rapid stir, adding 1 tablespoon of water at a time until all leaves have wilted.
+Serve immediately.

 Cleaning each beetroot leaf thoroughly is important.
 As they are attached to a ground root vegetable, there is normally quite a bit of dirt.